MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Irr.md

 Microsoft Excel uses an iterative technique for calculating **Irr**.
 Starting with guess, **Irr** cycles through the calculation until the result is accurate within 0.00001 percent.
 If **Irr** can't find a result that works after 20 tries, the #NUM! error value is returned.

-In most cases, you do not need to provide guess for the **Irr** calculation.
+In most cases, you don't need to provide guess for the **Irr** calculation.
 If guess is omitted, it is assumed to be 0.1 (10 percent).

 If **Irr** gives the #NUM! error value, or if the result is not close to what you expected, try again with a different value for guess.